 Thorough understanding of service delivery in inclusive education

-Provides information and advice to district personnel on ARC-BC
+Provides information and advice to educators on ARC-BC materials and services

 Supporting British Columbia K-12 students who require timely and equal access to curriculum materials in formats that meet their learning needs.

 In recent years there has been a significant increase in the demand for alternate format materials for students with perceptual disabilities.
 This has allowed more students, who previously struggled to read conventional textbooks and novels, to complete their educational programs along with their peers.
 Before ARC-BC started, educators battled to provide the necessary electronic resources, spending a tremendous amount of time locating them or creating them on their own.
 The same conventional print textbook may have been scanned many, many times across the province and very likely would remain with that one educator or, in some cases, have been circulated without observing Canadian Copyright Act.
 ARC-BC offers solutions to several of these challenges.
 By providing alternate format versions of the standard print materials used in the BC curriculum in a centralized, coordinated and secure manner, BC educators are able to quickly locate and acquire the alternate versions needed, without having to scan and edit the materials while ensuring they adhere to copyright legislation.

 The goal of ARC-BC is to provide BC educators with access to high-quality digital and alternate format materials for their students with print or perceptual disabilities in a timely manner.
 Production and distribution of the alternate format materials is centrally coordinated and duplication of effort in resource creation greatly reduced.
 These activities support equitable and timely access to K-12 curricular resources for students who cannot access standard print materials due to a visual impairment, physical disability or comprehension disability.